Projective modules for the symmetric group and Young's seminormal form: Introduction

-In the final section of the paper, we take the relationship with the KLR-algebra one step further.
+In the final section 6 of the paper, we take the relationship with the KLR-algebra one step further.
 Indeed, one of the important aspects of the KLR-algebra is the fact that it is a $ \Z$-graded algebra in a nontrivial way and hence it is possible to speak of graded modules over it.
-By comparison with certain idempotents that occur naturally in the nilHecke algebra, we then show in Theorem {\ref{idempotents}} that the idempotent $ \tilde{e}_{\lambda } $ is a homogeneous idempotent of $ { \cal R}_n $, thus making $ \widetilde{A(\lambda)} $ a graded module for $ { \cal R}_n $.
-Summing up, the situation becomes in this way reminiscent of Soergel's theory of bimodules over the coinvariant algebra, with $ \widetilde{A(\lambda)} $ playing the role of the Bott-Samelson bimodule, see [So], [EW].
+By comparison with certain idempotents that occur naturally in the nilHecke algebra, we show in Theorem {\ref{idempotents}} that the idempotent $ \tilde{e}_{\lambda } $ is a homogeneous idempotent of $ { \cal R}_n $.
+In particular, $ \widetilde{A(\lambda)} $ admits a grading and from this it follows from general theory that also $ P(\lambda) $ admits a grading.